khaaaleed-5/Alphabets-Sign-Language/README.md

 ## 🏗️ Model
 - CNN or ResNet18-based classifier
 - Trained using PyTorch
-- Achieved XX% accuracy on validation set
+- Achieved 92% accuracy on Test set and 100% on Validation

 ## 📦 How to Run